BenUCL/Reef-acoustics-and-AI/README.md

 # Code for the published study
-The below is mainly for reproducability of all methods tested in the original study, so the tutorial should suffice for most use cases.
+The Code folder dontains all code used during the study for transparency.
+The tutorial should suffice if you are aiming to apply the findings of this study to new use cases.

-This repository provides code that was used to complete the full analysis used in the project.
-You can download all the code alongside sample data from the [Zenodo repository](https://doi.org/10.5281/zenodo.11106482).
+All the raw data can also be downloaded from the [Zenodo repository](https://doi.org/10.5281/zenodo.11106482).

 Besides the tutorial, this Github repo contains: